dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 a `Sign` block.

 >[!CAUTION]
->in multiplayer, this block is <i>very</i> dangerous, because it could store malicious script, malicious links, text bomb, and bad words. so, be aware of it.
+>in multiplayer, this block is <i>very</i> dangerous, because it could store malicious script, malicious links, text bomb, and bad words. so, don't read it.

 ___